 original and the best internet index of the extraordinary and uncanny,

 shamelessly copied by many, but never equaled.
-Online since the
+Online since 1995 at first in a free web space provider

 with its own domain name and hosting Occultopedia still is the